top of page

 Olha's growth as a UX Designer

 Olha planned, organised and ran the user testing with minimal input from me.
-She delivered clear insights and actionable recommendations, which I validated and the Product Owner prioritised.
+She delivered clear insights and actionable recommendations, which led to mid-weight responsibilities.

 UX Team recognition